 subdivision for construction of a 128 bed Residential Care Facility (RCF) at the 'Toongabbie Sports Club', provision of vehicular access, landscaping, signage and ancillary stormwater and civil works (Integrated Development under the Water Management Act 2000).
 The application will be determined by the Sydney Central City Planning

 Panel.

-23 December 2016 Date of receipt: Applicant: Opal Aged Care
+Date of receipt: 23 December 2016 Applicant: Opal Aged Care

-Owner: Toongabbie Sports & Bowling Club Limited The site is not known to be owned by a Council employee or Councillor: Political donations/gifts disclosed:
+Owner: Toongabbie Sports & Bowling Club Limited The site is not known to be owned by a Council employee or Councillor:

 Property owned by Council